chips-blockchain/docker/Chips-in-Docker.md

 3. ### Fund your CHIPS address.

     Your address was shown to you in the output of the above command.

+    Join the [CHIPS discord](https://discord.gg/bcSpzWb) to get a small amount of CHIPS

 4. ### Run bet